uw-pycert-course-01/assignment07/README.md

 set in 1 above), and is not urgent, it can be routed via truck (or even ocean if it is for an international destination).
-1. Air shipments cost $10 per kilogram or $20 per cubic meter, whichever is the highest
+1. Air shipments cost $10 per kilogram or $20 per cubic meter, whichever is the highest.
-1. Truck shipments cost a flat rate of $25, or $45 if urgent
+1. Truck shipments cost a flat rate of $25, or $45 if urgent.
 1. Ocean shipments costs a flat rate of $30.

 Your system will apply these rules to the booking and will calculate